the-darkvoid/OS-X-Fake-PCI-ID/README.md

   By injecting `0412`, `AppleIntelFramebufferAzul` and `AppleIntelHD5000Graphics` will load.
   And since, FakePCIID will also be attached to these devices, it will successfully fool both kexts that the device an Intel HD4600 Desktop IGPU (0412).

 - FakePCIID_Intel_HDMI_Audio.kext:
   This kext will attach to `8086:0c0c`, `8086:0d0c`, and `8086:0a0c`

-  The purpose is to provide support for unsupported HDAU (usually called B0D3) devices which provide HDMI-audio on Haswell(+) systems.  `8086:0c0c` is the unsupported ID.
+  The purpose is to provide support for unsupported HDAU (usually called B0D3, but renamed to HDAU to match what Apple expects) devices which provide HDMI-audio on Haswell(+) systems.  `8086:0c0c` is the unsupported ID.
 The other two `8086:0d0c`, and `8086:0a0c` are supported.
 This kext, AppleHDAController, loads by PCI class, so you normally would not inject device-id for it, but to allow FakePCIID to work, you may need to inject RM,device-id (one of the supported IDs).
 By default, the kext injects RM,device-id=<0c 0a 00 00> (0x0a0c).
 You can override it with a DSDT edit.

   For example (_DSM patch for HDAU device for FakePCIID and HDMI audio, if you wanted 0x0d0c instead of 0x0a0c):